MicrosoftDocs/sql-docs/docs/advanced-analytics/java/extension-java.md

 ### Add the JAVA_HOME variable

 JAVA_HOME is an environment variable that specifies the location of the Java interpreter.
 In this step, create a system environment variable for it on Windows.

-1. Find and copy the JDK/JRE installation path (for example, C:\Program Files\Java\jdk-10.0.2) .
+1. Find and copy the JDK/JRE installation path (for example, C:\Program Files\Java\jdk-10.0.2).

+  In CTP 2.0, setting JAVA_HOME to the base jdk folder only works for Java 1.10.

+  For Java 1.8, extend the path to reach the jvm.dll on Windows in their JDK (for example, "C:\Program Files\Java\jdk1.8.0_181\bin\server".
+Alternatively, you can point to a JRE base folder: "C:\Program Files\Java\jre1.8.0_181".

 2. In Control Panel, open **System and Security**, open **System**, and click **Advanced System Properties**.